Accelerating the pool-adjacent-violators algorithm for isotonic distributional regression: A sequential algorithm for total orders

 \section{A sequential algorithm for total orders}

-Lemma~\ref{lem:partial.orders} is potentially useful to accelerate algorithms for isotonic distributional regression with arbitrary partial orders, but this will require additional research.
-Now we focus on improvements of the well-known PAVA for a total order.
+Lemma~\ref{lem:partial.orders} is potentially useful to accelerate algorithms for isotonic distributional regression with arbitrary partial orders, possibly in conjunction with the recursive partitioning algorithm by \citet{Luss2014}, but this will require additional research.
+Now we focus on improvements of the well-known pool-adjacent-violators algorithm (PAVA) for a total order.